 Best time to invest in gold

-Gold is considered a long-term investment since it can experience price fluctuations or lose value despite its reputation as a safe-haven asset.
+Gold is considered a long-term investment since it can experience price fluctuations or lose value in the short-term despite its reputation as a safe-haven asset.
 If you’re within a few years of retirement, consult with a financial professional to determine if it’s feasible for you to hold your gold for long enough to earn the kind of yield you want.

 Minimum amount for investment

 You can buy gold bullion in increments as small as one gram.
 A popular size is the troy ounce, which weighs roughly 31.1 grams.
 While some mutual funds do have investment minimums, ETFs generally do not.
-If you have a brokerage account that facilitates trading fractional shares (which many today do), you can buy small slices of stocks — and certain mutual funds — for as little as $1.
+If you have a brokerage account that facilitates trading fractional shares (which many today do), you can buy small slices of stocks — and certain ETFs and mutual funds — for as little as $1.

 Be leery of metal dealers that try to get you to load up on gold, or use scare tactics to try and convince you that your money will only be safe in gold.
 Seek out investment advice from someone who isn’t getting paid to sell you gold assets, such as a fee-only retirement advisor or certified financial planner (CFP).
 You ideally want to work with a fiduciary, since they are legally obligated to recommend money moves that are in your best financial interest.